better/baseimage/README.md

 * `git push origin :alpine-3.7` - this deletes the existing Git tag on remote
 * `git tag -d alpine-3.7` - this deletes the existing Git tag on local
 * `git tag alpine-3.7` - this tags master
-* `git push origin master --tags` - this pushes the new tag to remote and kicks off Docker Hub build
+* `git push origin master --tags` - this pushes the new tag to remote and kicks off Docker Hub build.
+Note that it can take several hours to finish.